airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.30_github.md

 | 112 | p   | q   | r   | s   | t    | u   | v    | w   |
 | 120 | x   | y   | z   | {   | \|   | }   | \~   | DEL |

-Table of ASCII codes in decimal
+Table D-1.
+Table of ASCII codes in decimal.

 ASCII is actually being phased out in favor of an international standard known as Unicode, which allows you to display any character from any